Piracy in the Atlantic World: Pirates in dime novels

-The dime novel is sensationalist fiction originating in the 1860s.
-Irwin P. Beadle & Company standardized the books into a format that contemporary readers could easily identify at newsstands and in book catalogs.
+A dime novel is sensationalist fiction originating in the 1860s.
+Irwin P. Beadle & Company standardized these books into a format that contemporary readers could easily identify at newsstands and in book catalogues.
 They had a yellowish orange cover that often feature a woodcut illustration.
-Dime novels were very popular with a wide readership.
+Dime novels were very popular and had a wide readership.
 During the Civil War Beadle & Company shipped the books by the crate to the army and by mid-1965 they had published between 35,000 and 80,000 copies.
 There are several comprehensive indices of published titles, but the most prominent is the work of Albert Johannsen.
-This is a two volume work with detailed information and the publishers Beadle and Adams, lists of titles and authorial biographies.
-Popular themes for dime novels included stories of the Wild West, the American Revolution, Indians, and Pirates.
+This is a two volume work with detailed information with lists of titles and authorial biographies.
+Popular themes for dime novels included stories of the Wild West, the American Revolution, Indians, and pirates.

-A sampling of some pirate dime novels: